c9s/fsrename/README.md

 `-r` alias of `-replace`

-`-replaceRegexp` specify target substring with regular expression matching.
+`-replace-regexp` specify target substring with regular expression matching.
-`-rre` alias of `-replaceRegexp`
+`-rr` alias of `-replace-regexp`

 `-with` replacement for the target substring.